Joseph Martin (speaker)

-Joseph Charles Martin (October 12, 1924 – March 9, 2009) was a Catholic priest, recovered alcoholic and renowned speaker/educator on the issues of alcoholism and drug addiction.
+Joseph Charles Martin, SS (October 12, 1924 – March 9, 2009) was an American Catholic priest, recovered alcoholic and renowned speaker and educator on the issues of alcoholism and drug addiction.
+He was a member of the Sulpicians.

 Background

-Martin attended St. Thomas Aquinas elementary school from 1930 to 1938, then completed four years of secondary education at Loyola high school.
-He then went on to Loyola College and graduated in 1944.
+Martin attended St. Thomas Aquinas Elementary School from 1930 to 1938, then completed four years of secondary education at Loyola High School.
+He then went on to Loyola College, graduating in 1944.

 Martin entered St. Mary's Seminary in Baltimore, Maryland in 1944, where he studied philosophy and theology.
 On May 22, 1948, at the age of 24, Joseph C. Martin was ordained as a priest for the Archdiocese of Baltimore.

-Martin's first assignment was to St. Joseph's College, a preparatory seminary serving the Archdiocese of San Francisco.
-In 1951, Martin completed the rigorous training required to become a Sulpician.
+Martin's first assignment was at St. Joseph's College, a preparatory seminary serving the Archdiocese of San Francisco.
+In 1951, he completed the rigorous training required to become a Sulpician.
 His next assignment was at the Sulpician Seminary St. Charles College in Catonsville, Maryland.

-During this time, Martin began drinking excessively and his behaviour became more and more erratic.
+During this time, Martin began drinking excessively and his behaviour became increasingly erratic.
 Despite repeated warnings, he was unable to get his drinking under control.
 Finally, the Archdiocese was forced to take action and sent Martin for intervention and treatment.

 Treatment at Guest House

 On June 15, 1958, Martin entered Guest House in Lake Orion, Michigan, a treatment facility for the clergy that was founded and operated by Austin Ripley, a syndicated columnist.

 While drinking Austin Ripley came across a copy of the Saturday Evening Post, and he discovered an article featuring Alcoholics Anonymous.
 The article described how this young organization helped alcoholics achieve and maintain sobriety.
 It also talked about their “Big Book” which had been in print for some time.
 As a result of this article, Austin Ripley began his journey of recovery through Alcoholics Anonymous, devoting a good deal of the ensuing year in conversations with Bill W. and Dr. Bob, the founders of AA.

-Martin met Austin Ripley on the first day of his stay at Guest House.
-He also was introduced to Dr. Walter Green, another recovering alcoholic.
-Dr. Green was the first to talk to Martin about the manner in which drugs and alcohol cause the emotions to over-rule the intellect.
+Martin met Austin Ripley on his first day at Guest House.
+He was also introduced to Dr. Walter Green, another recovering alcoholic.
+Dr. Green was the first to talk to Martin about the manner in which drugs and alcohol cause the emotions to over-rule intellect.

 Martin deeply admired Austin Ripley, and was so impressed with Dr. Green's lectures that he saved his notes from his conversations with them for over 14 years.
 They became the basis of his famous “Chalk Talks,” a series of lectures that have been heard by hundreds of thousands of people around the world.
-Martin always credited both men for teaching him everything he knows about alcoholism.
+Martin always credited both men for teaching him everything he knew about alcoholism.